sadra-f/SimpleER/README.md

 ## Dataset

-The dataset used is one from kaggle, a dataset for nlp proposes. [link](https://www.kaggle.com/datasets/praveengovi/emotions-dataset-for-nlp)
+The dataset used is one from kaggle, a dataset for nlp purposes. [link](https://www.kaggle.com/datasets/praveengovi/emotions-dataset-for-nlp)

 Other datasets similar in structure can be used to train new models.
 Similar to this structure: